 When making appointments we are asking our service users and/or their family members or carers whether anyone is showing signs of the coronavirus.
 If we are informed that they are showing any signs we will postpone the appointment until confirmation is received that they are no longer showing any symptoms.

-Hand Sanitizer gels and antibacterial wipes have been issued.
+- Hand Sanitizer gels and antibacterial wipes have been issued, along with guidance on when & where to use.

 What are we doing to keep the mobile responders safe?